MaxVerevkin/wl-gammarelay-rs/README.md

 ### i3status-rust

-i3status-rust hueshift block has the builtin support for this backend on the [`async` branch](https://github.com/greshake/i3status-rust/tree/async).
-See the documentation [here](https://greshake.github.io/i3status-rust/i3status_rs/blocks/hueshift/index.html).
+i3status-rust hueshift block has the builtin support for this backend since 0.21.6.

 ### Waybar